Enterprise-CMCS/managed-care-review/README.md

 -   [ ] Java - Our local database runner (which is a serverless plugin called `serverless-dynamodb-local`) requires java to run.
 You can install it here: https://www.oracle.com/java/technologies/javase-downloads.html
 -   [ ] NVM - If you are on a Mac using nvm, you should be able to install all the dependencies as [described below](#Installing-Node-and-Dependencies).
 -   [ ] envrc - Used to set environment variables locally
+-   [ ] docker - Used to run postgres locally

 ### Local Tooling